airs0urce/prism-1/README.md

 - mongodb-update (MongoDB Update)
 - mongodb-filter (MongoDB Filter)

+Note: if you don't need partial highlighting for mongodb, you can use "mongodb" syntax which is already merged to main Prism.js repo and available on https://prismjs.com/.

 [How to use the new syntaxes](#how-to-use-the-new-syntaxes)
 [How to edit syntaxes before using](#how-to-edit-syntaxes-before-using)